IMMERSIVE. INDULGENT. UNEXPECTED.

 “Our new set menus are a much better example of what we do - a real snapshot of our garden."
 Rodney Dunn, The Agrarian Kitchen Eatery

 Draw a circle 90 minutes' drive around Hobart and it spans almost a dozen distilleries.
-Hit the road to find the likes of Shene Estate, Old Kempton and the rye whiskies of Belgrove in the Southern Midlands, and Spring Bay and McHenry on the east coast and Tasman Peninsula.
+Hit the road to find the likes of Shene Estate, Old Kempton and the rye whiskies of Belgrove in the Southern Midlands, and Spring Bay on the east coast.
 On the way back to Hobart, slip into Cambridge-based Sullivans Cove Distillery, which has twice been awarded world's best single cask single malt as well as world's best single malt.

 Share this article